 The heat is on!
 August brings those lazy, sultry days that make September such a treat.
 However, this is not the month to be idle!
 Shorter days mean plant growth is slowing, but their maturity and the heat means they need extra care.
 Here’s your organic gardening checklist to ensure your garden is lush and healthy.

 This list of garden chores is loosely based on Zone 5.
-Check this map for your zone.
 Adjust for your zone or micro-climate.
 Just like in July, watering, weeding, and watching for pests are high priorities.

 1. Water your organic garden.

 Fruits and vegetables still need an inch of water a week.
 Towards the end of the month, you can back off a bit, as days continue to shorten and hopefully cool down.
 Water trees and shrubs deeply every week.

 2. Remember to weed, so flowers don’t go to seed.